litestar-org/litestar/docs/usage/route-handlers.rst

 #. to ensure best practices
 #. to ensure consistent OpenAPI schema generation
-#. to allow Starlite to compute during the application bootstrap all the kwargs required by a function
+#. to allow Litestar to compute during the application bootstrap all the kwargs required by a function

 HTTP route handlers
 -------------------

 The most commonly used route handlers are those that handle http requests and responses.
-These route handlers all inherit from the class :class:`HTTPRouteHandler <starlite.handlers.HTTPRouteHandler>`, which is aliased as the decorator called :func:`route <starlite.handlers.route>`:
+These route handlers all inherit from the class :class:`HTTPRouteHandler <litestar.handlers.HTTPRouteHandler>`, which is aliased as the decorator called :func:`route <litestar.handlers.route>`:

 .. code-block:: python

-   from starlite import HttpMethod, route
+   from litestar import HttpMethod, route

    @route(path="/some-path", http_method=[HttpMethod.GET, HttpMethod.POST])